google/periph/conn/gpio/gpiosmoketest/README.md

 Verifies that the library physically work.
 It requires the user to connect two GPIO pins together and provide their pin number at the command line.

-Sample output running on a Raspberry Pi:
+Example output running on a Raspberry Pi:

 ```
 $ gpio-test 12 6